raymondkim777/ViolinAI/README.md

 Libraries used: Keras (TensorFlow), NumPy, seaborn
 - Keras: Library used to develop CNN model
 - NumPy: Library used for data analysis
-- seaborn: Library used to generate confusion matrix
+- seaborn: Library used to generate confusion matrix heatmap

 ## Aim